vincentkam/mongo-csharp-driver/Docs/reference/content/reference/driver/crud/client_side_encryption.md

 ## mongocryptd configuration

 Client-side field level encryption requires the `mongocryptd` daemon / process to be running.
-A specific daemon / process uri URI be configured in the `AutoEncryptionSettings` class by setting `mongocryptdURI` in the `extraOptions`.
+If `mongocryptd` isn't running, the driver will atempt to spawn an instance, utilizing the `PATH` environment variable.
+Alternatively, the path to `mongocryptd` can be specified by setting `mongocryptdSpawnPath` in `extraOptions`.
+A specific daemon / process URI can also be configured in the `AutoEncryptionSettings` class by setting `mongocryptdURI` in `extraOptions`.

 More information about `mongocryptd` will soon be available from the official documentation.